bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

   }
   ```

-  As the result, *foo@bar.com* should receive an email confirmation request with place holder *{confirmation_code}* replaced by a randomly generated 5 digit string, and following json object is returned to caller upon sending the email successfully for admin request; for non-admin request, the field *confirmationRequest* is removed from response.
+  As the result, *foo@bar.com* should receive an email confirmation request with place holder *{confirmation_code}* replaced by a randomly generated 5 digit string, and following json object is returned to caller upon sending the email successfully for admin request:

   ```
   {